Any two applicants can participate in a Match as a couple.

 Participating in an NRMP Match as a couple allows two applicants to link their rank order lists, usually for purposes of obtaining positions in the same geographic location.
 When applicants participate in a Match as a couple, their rank order lists form pairs of program choices that are considered by the matching algorithm.
 A couple will match to the most preferred pair of programs on their rank order lists where each partner has been offered a position.

-Applicants must register individually for a Match in the Registration, Ranking, and Results® (R3®) system before one partner can send a couple request through the R3 system to the other partner.
-Applicants MUST be participating in the same Match in order to couple.
+Applicants must register individually for a Match in the Registration, Ranking, and Results (R3) system before one partner can send a couple request through the R3 system to the other partner.
+Applicants must be participating in the same Match in order to couple.
 Once an applicant sends a couple request to the partner, the couple fee is due regardless of whether or not the request to couple is accepted.
 Once the partner accepts the couple request, the partner must pay the couple fee.
 The process is completed when the Couple Status field in the R3 system reads “Accepted” and Fee Status is “Paid”.
-Note: Couple fees are non-refundable, even if applicants later decide to uncouple.
+Couple fees are non-refundable, even if applicants later decide to uncouple.

 - Couples have the option to rank a “No Match” code.
-The No Match code is entered by one partner and means that, if the other partner can be matched at that rank, the partner ranking the No Match code will not match.
+When the No Match code is entered by one partner, it means that if the other partner can be matched at that rank, the partner ranking the No Match code will not match.
 The No Match code for residency programs is 999999999 and for fellowship programs is 888888888.
 Pairs of ranks using the No Match code should be placed at the bottom of the rank order list so that both partners have the best chance of matching to programs.

 - Viewing and Certifying Rank Order Lists for Couples – Residency Applicants support guide